ahsanzam/Parallel_Raytracer/ReadMe.md

 ### Serial implementation:
 #### Pseudocode:
 1. Load and parse text file.
 2. Draw scene using raytracing algorithm
-	a.
-For each pixel call tracer function:
+    1. For each pixel, call tracer function:
-		i.
-Look for an intersection between the input ray and other shapes in the drawing. ii.
-If there are no intersections or if max recursive call is reached, return background color.
+        1. Look for an intersection between the input ray and other shapes in the drawing.
+        2. If there are no intersections or if max recursive call is reached, return background color.
 Else:
             1. For each light in the scene:
-				a.
-Check intersection with any object in the scene.
+                1. Check intersection with any object in the scene
-				b.
-Initialize shadow ray from intersection point.
+                2. Initialize shadow ray from intersection point
-				c.
-Check if shadow ray intersects with a point
+                3. Check if shadow ray intersects with any shapes
-				d.
-If no shadow, calculate illumination using phong shading equation
+                4. If no shadow, calculate illumination using phong shading equation
 	    2. Recursively call tracer function on reflection ray
-			3. Sum and return total illumination for the point.
+	    3. Sum and return total illumination for the point

-	b.
 3. Create bitmap image of drawing

 #### Runtimes
 | Test Name        | Execution Time